Here are answers to some of the most frequently asked questions about the Easter Bunny.

 Egg-xercise and Hare-robics.
 The Easter Bunny also maintains a balanced diet and eats lots of carrots.

-The Easter Bunny is believed to live on Easter Island, a remote island located in the southeastern Pacific Ocean.
+The Easter Bunny lives on Easter Island, a remote island located in the southeastern Pacific Ocean.
 The name “Easter Island” was given by Dutch explorer Jacob Roggeveen, who encountered the island on Easter Sunday April 5, 1722.

-While the Easter Bunny’s exact home on the island is unknown, the Easter Bunny begins delivering eggs and candy from the South Pacific and travels west all the way to the United States, visiting other countries along the way.
+The Easter Bunny departs Easter Island on Easter Eve and begins delivering eggs and candy from the South Pacific and travels west all the way to the United States, visiting other countries along the way.

 The Easter Bunny is a hare, not a rabbit.
 Although rabbits and hares are a lot alike, there are several differences.For example, hares (like the one pictured) are generally larger and faster than rabbits and have have longer ears and larger feet than rabbits.

 Hares also live above ground.

 Hares under a year old are called “leverets”.

 The Easter Bunny’s true name remains a secret.

 The Easter Bunny comes when you least expect it.
 It could be any time of day or night on Easter weekend.